basilysf1709/data-structures-and-algorithms/README.md

 => replace all punctuation with empty character
 => convert it to lowercase
 => reverse string == string => True else False
+# LeetCode 136.
+Single Number
+=> Method 1: Use Count on every element.
+Return who has one => Method 2: Use xor gate as xor gate of the same number results in 0.
+Whichever element occurs once will be left last (Efficient)